billstclair/elm-localstorage/README.md

 Published as the [billstclair/elm-localstorage](http://package.elm-lang.org/packages/billstclair/elm-localstorage/latest) package at elm-lang.org

+This module is built on top of the [billstclair/elm-port-funnel](http://package.elm-lang.org/packages/billstclair/elm-localstorage/latest) package, so it can share two ports with other port funnel modules.
+It requires Elm 0.19.

 I've built many projects that use JavaScript's `localStorage` mechanism for persistent storage.
 Enough to know the features I need.
 This package makes that experience available to the community.

 Some ideas here are cribbed from Paul Statezny's [knledg/elm-local-storage-ports](https://github.com/knledg/elm-local-storage-ports), but his package is not in the Elm repository.
 This one also provides an API-compatible pure Elm version that you can use it from `elm reactor` during development (with only session persistence, but that suffices for development).

-This module is built on top of the [billstclair/elm-port-funnel](http://package.elm-lang.org/packages/billstclair/elm-localstorage/latest) package, so it can share two ports with other port funnel modules.

 See the [example](https://github.com/billstclair/elm-localstorage/tree/master/example) directory for use of both simulated ports, which work in `elm reactor`, and real ports.